Updated 30 June 2026

 The most direct and measurable cost of technical debt is lost productivity.
 Engineers in high-debt codebases lose 20-50% of their productive time to workarounds, rework, and navigating complexity.
 This page quantifies that loss in hours, dollars, and velocity impact.

-of developer time is spent on technical debt and maintenance
+of developer time is spent on technical debt specifically (13.5 of 41.1 hours a week)

 Where the Time Goes